wrapp-archive/toast.js/README.md

 Examples
 --------
-An example can be found in the examples directory.
+An example can be found in the examples directory or at [the example site](http://wrapp.github.com/toast.js).

 Instance variables